mnalis/streetcomplete-mapstyle/README.md

+**This repository is obsolete.
+StreetComplete changed its map renderer from tangram-es to MapLibre-native.
+Development continues in the [repository of the MapLibre map style definition](https://github.com/streetcomplete/maplibre-streetcomplete-style)**

 # StreetComplete map style

 This is the map style used in the the android application [StreetComplete](https://github.com/streetcomplete/StreetComplete), an easy OpenStreetMap editor.